Providing hands-on training for need-led innovation within .

 The programme will run from January through June, during Hilary Term (8 weeks, Phase 1) or Trinity Term (8 weeks, Phase 2) on a once-weekly basis at Reuben College in Oxford.
 Teams will be given the opportunity to pitch for further mentoring from Reuben College Experts.

 Serious about starting a business venture or social enterprise, but don’t necessarily have an idea or team yet;

-Have an interest in pursuing opportunities not just within the UK but also abroad (e.g. China, US, etc).
+Have an interest in pursuing opportunities not just within the UK but also at a global scale.

-The programme seeks to recruit 18–20 fellows, with applications open to all university members, hospital staff, as well as non-university members.
-However, half of all slots will be reserved specifically for EPSRC funded postgraduate students within the University.
+The programme seeks to recruit a maximum 16 participants, with applications open to all university members, hospital staff, as well as non-university members.
+However, each team will require at least one Reuben College student in their team..